 I would go but I don’t have time.

-Ella viajaría a España si tuviera tiempo.
+Ella viajaría a España si tuviera dinero.

 We can also use the conditional with a few verbs to show politeness: